Skip to main content

 2. Glossary

 4. Lifetime Value (LTV): Represents the Lifetime Value of a customer in revenue.
 It is measured by taking the sum of all revenue from every customer over a given duration divided by total new customers in a cohort.
 For example, if a customer makes their first purchase with you on Oct 1, 2023 for a total of $10 and then goes on to make a 2nd purchase on Nov 5, 2023 for $20, the 30 Day LTV would be $10, while the 60 Day LTV would be $30 (as the second purchase occurred after 30 days and before 60 days).
-Revenue = Total Amount charged to the customer including shipping and taxes (refunds are deducted from LTV Revenue)
+Revenue = Total Amount charged to the customer including shipping and taxes (refunds are deducted from LTV Revenue).
+Customer related metrics exclude $0 orders, thus if a customer made a purchase of $0, that order will not be included in LTV calculations.

 5. Customer Acquisition Cost (CAC): the Cost to acquire a new customer.
 We calculate CAC by Dividing Total Ad Spend by your New Customers from a given month.
 To be conservative, Parker assumes a front-loaded blended CAC because the value does not account for any spend for activating past buyers.